The ZeroNow Campaign’s™ Sunshine Law Success

-A number of The ZeroNow Campaign’s™ recommendations to improve the Trudeau government amends anti-harassment legislation (Bill C-65) to include ZeroNow’s proposal for annual disclosure of sexual misconduct statistics, making it the first federal jurisdiction in the world to embrace a key transparency provision in the fight for zero tolerance.
+A number of The ZeroNow Campaign’s™ recommendations to improve the Trudeau government amends anti-harassment legislation (Bill C-65) were incorporate into the final Bill, including our proposal for annual disclosure of sexual misconduct statistics, making it the first federal jurisdiction in the world to embrace a key transparency provision in the fight for zero tolerance.

 THANKS TO EVERYONE, AND ESPECIALLY THE SURVIVORS, WHO SUPPORTED OUR ADVOCACY OF THESE IMPORTANT CHANGES.

 In my view, the extent of sexual misconduct in the workplace is so widespread, and its damage to the dignity and personhood of women so profound, that we have reached the point where the right to be protected from it should be recognized, not just by the policy of the government of the day, but as a fundamental human right.

 —Kathleen Finlay, founder, The Zero Now Campaign™ in a submission to the Canadian House of Commons.

 Canada is in the midst of updating its laws to more fully address sexual harassment in federally-regulated workplaces, and to extend such protections to parliamentary and political staff.
 Known as Bill C-65, the proposed law, which now includes a number of amendments incorporating recommendations made by The ZeroNow Campaign™ (see below), including our Sunshine law proposal , is a major step in adopting practices to make the workplace safer and more respectful for everyone.
 (The Manitoba government also adopted our Sunshine law proposal for its workplace anti-harassment legislation.)